praxisnetau/silverware-navigation/README.md

 This module provides a series of navigation-related components:

+- Anchor Navigation
 - Bar Navigation
+- Block Navigation
+- Button Navigation
 - Crumb Navigation
+- Icon Navigation
+- Inline Navigation
 - Level Navigation
+- List Navigation

 These components can be added to your SilverWare templates or layouts using the CMS.

+### Anchor Navigation

+The Anchor Navigation component shows a list of links to anchors within the current page's content.

 ### Bar Navigation

 The Bar Navigation component represents a standard [Bootstrap navbar][bootstrap-navbar].

+### Block Navigation

+The Block Navigation component renders a series of Link components in a block layout.

+### Button Navigation

+The Button Navigation component renders a series of Button components in an inline layout.

 ### Crumb Navigation

 The Crumb Navigation component is used to add [Bootstrap breadcrumb][bootstrap-breadcrumb] navigation to your template or layout.

+### Icon Navigation

+The Icon Navigation component renders a series of Link components as icons in an inline layout.

+### Inline Navigation

+The Inline Navigation component renders a series of Link components in an inline layout.

 ### Level Navigation

 The Level Navigation component is typically added to a sidebar to provide navigation for the current page level, i.e. all of the pages within the current section.

+### List Navigation

+The List Navigation component renders a series of Link components as a list (similar to Level Navigation).

 ## Issues